EgorOrachyov/Berserk/README.md

 ![Build Travis](https://travis-ci.com/EgorOrachyov/Berserk.svg?branch=master)

 Berserk engine is designed as a powerful and compact tool for creating high-performance applications.
-It will be written in C ++ 11 with support for OpenGL graphics, OpenAL audio, Bullet Physics, Assimp importer for  models, a FreeImage texture loader, and a FreeType font loader.
+It will be written in C++11 with support for OpenGL graphics, OpenAL audio, Bullet Physics, Assimp importer for  models, a FreeImage texture loader, and a FreeType font loader.
 The engine will provide significant functionality in memory management, math, SIMD instruction set utilisation, working with strings, loading XML files, exporting models, multi-threading, exporting